- Learn More

 - Madison Capital Management in the successful negotiated restructuring of $505 million of mortgage and mezzanine construction debt for The W South Beach.
 Madison holds a subordinated tranche of the mortgage debt.

-- Gemini Real Estate Advisors in connection with the refinancing of mortgage and mezzanine loans secured by the Wyndham Garden Hotel, Chelsea West.
+- Gemini Real Estate Advisors in the refinancing of mortgage and mezzanine loans secured by the Wyndham Garden Hotel, Chelsea West.
 We represented affiliates of Gemini Real Estate Advisors in connection with a loan facility secured by a pledge of a pool mortgage loan involving three New York City hotels and a retail property in Minnesota.

 - Zurich Alternative Asset Management in the fair market rent reappraisal under a ground lease at 111 Wall Street, one of the first arbitrations testing the effects of the economic crisis on Manhattan real estate values.